twolfson/twolfson.com/articles/automate-your-style.md

 ```

 ## Validators
-*Validators* have been around for much longer and as a result, have more features and are less error-prone.
+*Validators* have been around for much longer and as a result, have more features than *formatters*.

 - [JSLint][] - One of the older linters, focused on programming mistakes
     - Website: http://www.jslint.com/